 Bow-Front Desk vs Straight-Front Desk — Which Is Right for Your Office?

-A practical OF2go comparison covering sizing, budget, workflow fit, and room planning so you can specify the right product with confidence.
+A practical OfficeFurniture2go.com comparison covering desk shape, workspace depth, visitor interaction, layout fit, and buying priorities so you can specify the right desk with confidence.

 Side-by-Side Comparison

-Specification Bow-Front Desk Straight-Front Desk
+Specification Bow Front Desk Straight Desk

 Typical DimensionsOften 66"–72" wide with a curved front edge that adds reach and visitor spaceUsually 60"–72" wide with a uniform front line

 Approx. Product WeightApprox.
-130–220 lbsApprox.
-100–190 lbs
+130–220 lbs depending on material and storageApprox.
+100–190 lbs depending on configuration

-Best Forexecutive or managerial offices that need a more welcoming front edgeoffices that want maximum efficiency from a simple rectangular desk
+Best ForExecutive or managerial offices that need a more welcoming front edgeOffices that want maximum efficiency from a simple rectangular desk

-Primary Trade-Offuses more room depth than a straight-front alternativefeels more utilitarian and less guest-oriented in executive settings
+Primary Trade-OffUses more room depth than a straight-front alternativeFeels more utilitarian and less guest-oriented in executive settings

-Maintenance Levelno special maintenance beyond normal laminate carelow effort in daily use
+Maintenance LevelNo special maintenance beyond normal laminate careLow effort in daily use

-Visual Profilerefined and hospitality-orientedstructured and efficient
+Visual ProfileRefined and hospitality-orientedStructured and efficient

-Long-Term Valueworth the premium when front-of-desk interaction is part of the jobexcellent where function and footprint outrank presentation
+Long-Term ValueWorth the premium when front-of-desk interaction is part of the jobExcellent where function and footprint outrank presentation

 Key Differences

-When to Choose Bow-Front Desk
+When to Choose a Bow-Front Desk

-When to Choose Straight-Front Desk
+When to Choose a Straight-Front Desk

 Cost Comparison